-Given the significance of tourism to the Hunter economy the draft plan seems surprisingly light on any future direction for the tourist industry, and gives no mention to the effects a growing population might have on this important industry.
+Given the significance of tourism to the Hunter economy the draft plan seems surprisingly light on any future direction, and gives no mention to the effects a growing population might have on this important industry.
 With the seasonal nature of tourism, plans need to be implemented for infrastructure to support this; Accommodation, car parking, decent public facilities (toilets, shower and change rooms) picnic areas, shopping, roads and public transport to mention a few.

 What future sites are available, or should be reserved for major tourist ventures?
 In this regard the Tomaree and Stockton hospital sites could even have been mentioned.
-What are the key tourist markets China?
-India?
-Domestic?

 There is no forecast or recommendation on the relative share among the transport modes.
 We would have expected more emphasis on the public interest in a modal shift towards public transport?
 What role is predicted/proposed for high-speed rail (within the outlook period, at least in terms of reserving a corridor)?
 Or light rail, beyond the token and still unclear proposal for Newcastle CBD?
 To the extent that private car use will remain a major mode in some areas, what are the options?
-(Carpooling, Uber, park and ride etc).
-A growing urban sprawl will impacts on the tourism value of certain areas.
+A growing urban sprawl impacts on the Tourism value of certain areas.